Reclaim overpaid council tax

 - You get a retrospective discount, eg, if your property's rebanded.
 The examples we've heard of with this relate to council tax rebanding.
 If the person who moves into your property after you successfully applies to get the tax band lowered, this technically means that you overpaid and so a credit could be applied to your (already closed) account.

-Knowing whether or not you fall into the categories above can be difficult, and we don't want everyone just calling their council on spec to find out – it'd waste your time and kill their switchboards.
+Knowing whether or not you fall into the categories above can be difficult, and we don't want everyone just calling their council on spec to find out.
+It'd waste your time and kill their switchboards - especially during the coronavirus pandemic when many will be needing to speak to their council for essential support.
 So to help, we've tried to narrow down who's most likely to be able to claim, so you can weigh up whether to try it.

 Based on our research, we believe: